digitaltrails/SH3D-GeneralChangeTexturePlugin/README.md

 ## GeneralChangeTexturePlugin for SweetHome3D: find/change textures in use

-The General Change Texture plugin changes one texture to another by traversing all furniture, furnature materials, wall sides, room ceilings, room floors, and room baseboards.
+The General Change Texture plugin changes one texture to another by traversing all furniture, furniture materials, wall sides, room ceilings, room floors, and room baseboards.
 The plugin can find and change catalog and non-catalog textures (non-catalog textures are most likely furniture default materials).